 There is an exciting new treatment for age spots that are seborrheic keratoses called Eskata – the first and only FDA approved topical treatment for raised SKs.
 The treatment is performed in office through a soft-tip pen-like applicator during your appointment.
 See before/after photos* of Eskata treatment below.

 The most simple treatment to protect the skin from further damage and worsening of the spots is the use of sunscreen.
 Sunscreen is also essential after other treatment methods so the hyperpigmentation spots will not recur.

 These are topical applications prescribed by the physician to fade small spots.
 Treatment takes typically anywhere from two months to a year or longer.

 The dermatologic surgeon freezes the skin tissue with liquid nitrogen to remove age spots and skin growths.

-A chemical solution is applied to peel away the blemished skin.
+Chemical peels are just like they sound – a chemical solution is applied to peel away the blemished skin.
 The face and hands usually heal in one to two weeks.

-The skin is sanded lightly with a special instrument to remove the spot.
+Microdermabrasion, or just dermabrasion, is a process whereby the skin is sanded lightly with a special instrument to remove the spot.
 Upon healing, which normally takes a week or so, the age spot is gone.

 Spectrum Dermatology provides expertise, knowledge and passion to medical, surgical and cosmetic dermatology.
 Our experience and reputation make Spectrum Dermatology one of the most sought-after dermatologist in the Scottsdale and Phoenix area.
 For more information or to set up an appointment please contact us at (480) 948-8400.